Managed Service Provider Relationships: How They’re Evolving

-“When technology solutions first entered the business world, anyone with some perceived IT experience offering services to organizations seemed like a worthy enough partner,” says David Corey, Vice President of Operations at Innovative Technology Solutions.
+“When technology solutions first entered the business world, anyone with some perceived IT experience offering services to organizations seemed like a worthy enough partner,” says Jesse Alexander, President of Innovative Technology Solutions.
 “Today, customers desire service providers that offer value, a trusted partnership, and insights into underlying causes for issues in the IT environment.”

 EDUCATION AND INSIGHT